RealADSim/2025/index.md

 </div>

 [**Yue Wang**](https://yuewang.xyz/)
-Yue Wang is an Assistant Professor at USC CS, leading the Geometry, Vision, and Learning Lab.
+ is an Assistant Professor at USC CS, leading the Geometry, Vision, and Learning Lab.
 His current focus includes simulation, perception, and decision making.
 He obtained the Ph.D. degree from MIT EECS in 2022.

 [**​Yuexin Ma**](https://yuexinma.me/)
-Yuexin Ma is an Assistant Professor in SIST, Shang- haiTech University.
+ is an Assistant Professor in SIST, Shang- haiTech University.
 She received the PhD degree from the University of Hong Kong in 2019.
 Her current research focuses on scene understanding, multi-modal learning, autonomous driving, and embodied AI.

 [**Jyh-Jing Hwang**](https://jyhjinghwang.github.io/)
-Jyh-Jing Hwang is a Research Scientist at Waymo Research, a technical lead for end-to-end autonomous driving.
+ is a Research Scientist at Waymo Research, a technical lead for end-to-end autonomous driving.
 He received his Ph.D. degree in Computer and Information Science from the University of Pennsylvania.

 [**Peter Kontschieder**](https://www.linkedin.com/in/peter-kontschieder-2a6410134/)
-Peter Kontschieder is the Director of Research at Meta.
+ is the Director of Research at Meta.
 He received his PhD in 2013 from Graz University of Technology.
 His research interests include photorealistic 3D scene reconstruction, semantic scene understanding, image-based 3D modeling, and generative models for 3D synthesis.

 ---